univ-of-utah-marriott-library-apple/suid_scan/README.md

 ### Automated (via launchd)

 Included in this repository are three plists to be used with `launchd`: one for a recurring, periodic scan of the file system, and two for a per-logout scan.
+These `launchd` items are included in the installer.
+See [Installation](#installation) for more specific information.

 #### Periodic Scan